f0rtify/TwitPort/README.md

 # Current release

-Version 0.05 Stable (current download link)
+Version 0.05 Stable

-If you compile from source it will be 0.06 beta
+Compiling is also 0.05 Stable

 # Change list